 Just a Touch of App

 App Clips are another feature borrowed from Android, which calls them App Slices.
-App Clips let you use just a bit of an app without installing it.
+App Clips let you use just a bit of an app without installing the whole thing.
 You might launch that App Clip from a Web page in Safari, an iMessage, a place in Maps, or even an NFC tag or QR code.
 For instance, you could rent one of those godforsaken scooters without installing the full app.
 Each App Clip is less than 10 MB in size and is automatically removed when you no longer need it.

 iPadOS 14: The Revenge of the Newton and a Move Toward Mac

-iPadOS 14 incorporates all the features of iOS 14, along with a new, more Mac-like look and some key upgrades to the Apple Pencil experience that Newton fans have been waiting for decades.
+iPadOS 14 incorporates the features of iOS 14, along with a new, more Mac-like look and some key upgrades to the Apple Pencil experience that Newton fans have been waiting for decades.

 New Looks for iPad Apps